 All CWSRF projects are ranked and funded based upon the rating criteria agreed upon by Pennsylvania and EPA.
 Some projects may obtain an updated rating based upon information provided by the project sponsor at the time of application.
-Pennsylvania has state funds that may be used for projects based upon criteria developed with the original state-funded revolving loan program.
+Pennsylvania has state funds that may be used for projects as well.
 If a project is included on the original IUP as CWSRF-eligible, and the review and ranking process concludes that it is not CWSRF-eligible, it will be bypassed and potentially funded through non-CWSRF funding sources.
 Other CWSRF-eligible and ranked projects would move onto the IUP to fill any resulting gaps.
 A brief description of each project on the IUP list is included following the list.